WHHY-FM: History

-In January 1979, John Reed (Prater) left the 10-2 midday shift to take over Y-102.
+In January 1979, John Reed (Prater) left the midday shift to take over Y-102.
 It was under the guidance of Reed that Y-102-FM not only became the highest rated station in the Montgomery market during the April–May 1979 sweeps, Radio and Records magazine announced that Y-102 had the highest market share of any FM station in the nation.
 Those ratings were released during the summer of 1979, and it was not long after that when plans to move the Top 40 WHHY-AM programming to Y-102 in August 1979.

 The on-air lineup chosen by Reed at Y-102 included Phil “Fish” Horton, Reid Spann, James Spann, Steve Johnson, and Bob Underwood.

 In the early 1980s, the FM became the focus station of the pair.
 The FM was changed to CHR.
 The AM format was changed to adult contemporary.
 During the 1990s Holt/Robinson broadcasting began to have money problems.
 Longtime morning show host Larry Stevens exited to rival Colonial Broadcasting.
 The format was shifted to "New Rock" and known as "Live 101.9".
 In May 1993, Holt-Robinson Communications Corporation was placed into receivership.
-Thomas M. Duddy was approved by the FCC as receiver on June 21, 1993.
+Thomas M. Duddy was approved by the Federal Communications Commission (FCC) as receiver on June 21, 1993.
 In May 1995, receiver Thomas M. Duddy made a deal to sell this station to McDonald Investment Company, Inc. The deal was approved by the FCC on July 3, 1995, and the transaction was consummated on September 15, 1995.
 McDonald in turn sold it to Cumulus Broadcasting.
 The FM station's format was changed to country music by McDonald then back to CHR by Cumulus.
 The AM had several formats, including late 1970s AC with Larry King overnights and oldies.
 Cumulus Broadcasting changed the format of the AM to talk ("News Radio 1440") and ended the heritage call letters WHHY.

-The station was reassigned the heritage WHHY-FM call letters by the Federal Communications Commission on January 22, 1999.
+The station was reassigned the heritage WHHY-FM call letters by the FCC on January 22, 1999.